 Once summer came, it was “arrivederci a tutti” – the three months where we fished, we swam, we caught waves with our legs hanging off the side of the boat, learned how to rigorously pluck the edible sea urchins (female ones, distinguishable by their reddish tone) and fell asleep to the sound and rocking of the waves.

 Every day was a new adventure and every morning we would ask my dad “where are we going today?!”
-His answer would always be “dove ci porta il vento” or “wherever the wind takes us” — we navigated all of Italy and much of the Mediterranean but the Aeolian Islands stole my heart, and I thank the wind for that.
+His answer would always be “dove ci porta il vento” or “wherever the wind takes us” — we navigated all of Italy and much of the Mediterranean but the Aeolian Islands stole our father’s and my heart, and I thank the wind for that.
 Panarea, where we had our first gelato, was my favorite.

 Panarea was like a mirage that appeared on the horizon – the smallest and the lowest of the Aeolian Islands in Sicily.
 It’s harsh and wild, sometimes a bit snobbish and yet, authentic and simple.
 A holiday made of morning granite, and barefoot wandering (as the locals do) between small white streets covered in different shades of bougainville.
 An enchanting island that offers the perfect balance between social life and unspoiled nature, a place where to truly enjoy the “dolce far niente” and spend your days hopping from bay to bay, island to island.
 (Map)